Professionals & Training

 Since 1992, we have built up a wealth of experience and expertise.
 We are pleased to share this knowledge to support others whose work brings them into contact with bereaved children and the adults who care for them.

-We blend theory with practice in our training, ensuring that those attending will leave with practical, creative ideas to implement.
+We blend theory with practice, ensuring that those attending will leave with practical, creative ideas to implement.
 This ensures that our training days are clinically based.
-Delegates will have an interactive training experience using a wide range of teaching methods and will go away with practical ideas for working alongside bereaved children and young people.
+Delegates will have an interactive experience using a wide range of teaching methods and will go away with practical ideas for working alongside bereaved children and young people.

 Our course evaluations indicate an increased level of confidence in 99% of our training delegates.